Timor-Leste Defence Force

-The Timor Leste Defence Force (Forcas Defesa Timor Lorosae, Forças de Defesa de Timor Leste or Falintil-FDTL, often F-FDTL) is the military of East Timor.
+The Timor-Leste Defence Force (Forcas Defesa Timor Lorosae, Forças de Defesa de Timor Leste or Falintil-FDTL, often F-FDTL) is the military of Timor-Leste (formerly East Timor).
 The F-FDTL was established in February 2001 and comprises two infantry battalions, small naval and air components and several supporting units.

-The F-FDTL's primary role is to protect East Timor from external threats.
-It also has an internal security role, which overlaps with that of the Polícia Nacional de Timor-Leste (PNTL).
+The F-FDTL's primary role is to protect Timor-Leste from external threats.
+It also has an internal security role, which overlaps with that of the National Police of Timor-Leste (PNTL).
 This overlap has led to tensions between the services, which have been exacerbated by poor morale and lack of discipline within the F-FDTL.

 The F-FDTL's problems came to a head in 2006 when almost half the force was dismissed following protests over discrimination and poor conditions.
 The dismissal contributed to a general collapse of both the F-FDTL and PNTL in May and forced the government to request foreign peacekeepers to restore security.
 The F-FDTL is currently being rebuilt with foreign assistance and has drawn up a long-term force development plan.

 Role

-The constitution of East Timor assigns the F-FDTL responsibility for protecting East Timor against external attack.
+The constitution of Timor-Leste assigns the F-FDTL responsibility for protecting Timor-Leste against external attack.
 The constitution states that the F-FDTL "shall guarantee national independence, territorial integrity and the freedom and security of the populations against any aggression or external threat, in respect for the constitutional order."
 The constitution also states that the F-FDTL "shall be non-partisan and shall owe obedience to the competent organs of sovereignty in accordance with the Constitution and the laws, and shall not intervene in political matters."
-The National Police of East Timor (or PNTL) and other civilian security forces are assigned responsibility for internal security.
-In practice the responsibilities of the F-FDTL and PNTL were not clearly delineated, and this led to conflict between the two organisations.
+The National Police of Timor-Leste (or PNTL) and other civilian security forces are assigned responsibility for internal security.
+In practice, the responsibilities of the F-FDTL and the PNTL were not clearly defined, leading to conflict between the two organizations.

 The East Timorese Government has broadened the F-FDTL's role over time.
 As what have been designated "new missions", the F-FDTL has been given responsibility for crisis management, supporting the suppression of civil disorder, responding to humanitarian crises and facilitating co-operation between different parts of the government.